hashicorp/nomad/website/source/docs/job-specification/update.html.md

 </table>

 The `update` stanza specifies the group's update strategy.
-The update strategy is used to control things like rolling upgrades and canary deployments.
+The update strategy is used to control things like [rolling upgrades][rolling] and [canary deployments][canary].
 If omitted, rolling updates and canaries are disabled.
 If specified at the job level, the configuration will apply to all groups within the job.
 If multiple `update` stanzas are specified, they are merged with the group stanza taking the highest precedence and then the job.

 ```hcl
 job "docs" {